 Useful resources and information

-Autistica also has information on autism and mental health conditions in their ‘What is autism?’ section.
+- Autistica also has information on autism and mental health conditions in its ‘What is autism?’ section.

 - The NHS website has a page on where to get support.